Amy Search

-Suhaimi bin Abdul Rahman (born 28 July 1958) or better known as Amy Search is a Malaysian singer-songwriter, musician and actor, best known as the lead vocalist and founder of the iconic rock band, Search.
+Suhaimi bin Abdul Rahman (born 28 July 1958), also known as Amy Search, is a Malaysian singer-songwriter, musician, and actor.
+He is best known as the lead vocalist and founder of the rock band Search.
 Search has released more than 20 best-selling studio albums, dozens of best-selling songs and singles, and performed dozens of sold-out concerts.
-He is also active in the field of acting, his acting credits include Kembara Seniman Jalanan (1986) and Fenomena (1990).
+He is also an actor, with credits including Kembara Seniman Jalanan (1986) and Fenomena (1990).